- Sleek looks

 The 2020 Infiniti QX60 is undeniably handsome, but its interior is in desperate need of an update.

-The QX60 gets no visual changes this year, and that’s fine with us.
+The QX60 looks identical to last year's version, and that’s fine with us.
 A sleek, curvy style that stands in contrast to blockier and more angular competitors is a breath of fresh air, especially finished in a metallic color like blue or red.
 With a distinctive kink at the rear and just the right amount of chrome, the QX60 looks attractive compared even to some newer mass-market offerings.

 Inside, the QX60 is showing its age, with a center console that features so many buttons it might as well be a console stereo from 1990.
 A pleasing selection of synthetic leather, wood effect trim, and metal accents help make up the difference, and soft genuine leather is available for those willing to pay.